 Lt.Col.
 Gawie (Sakkie) Louwrens was part of the SAPS for 26 years and in these years of service his dedication and hard work was awarded with many life sentences, world records, commendations and certificates (commended for outstanding services rendered in that he arrested the most wanted Groblersdal Serial Killer, commended for outstanding services rendered in that he performed in the investigation of a crime, commendation on solving farm attacks, and many more).
 During his time as part (founder member) of the Bushveld Murder and Robbery unit they were nominated as the best murder and robbery unit national with a detection rate of 98%.

 The fighting of crime and saving lives is truly a passion and way of life for Ben.
-Being there when somebody is in need has always come naturally for him and never missing a beat, he has been supporting the SAPS and others involved to help with the endemic that farm murdershave become.
+Being there when somebody is in need has always come naturally for him and never missing a beat, he has been supporting the SAPS and others involved to help with the endemic that has become farm murders.

 Ben has been part of the Commando service system from 1989 up to the shutting down in 2005.
 He was part of the Reaction Force of Potgietersrus (now known as Mokopane) and in this time he received training in different fields, from bush war training and crowd control, to SWOT and tracking as well as training in the analyses of different scenes and how to gather evidence.